jerimiah-smiggins/smiggins/docs/api.md

   - `QU...` is the quote creator username
   - `QDL` is the quote creator display name length (uint8)
   - `QD...` is the quote creator display name
+  - `QPL` is the length of the quote creator's pronouns (uint8)
+  - `QP...` is the quote creator's pronouns
 ---
 **POST /api/user/login**:
 **POST /api/user/signup**: